-In 2019, the longest (largest) individual chub and dace, along with the second largest roach and pike recorded across all sites were captured from Alders Spinney.
+In 2019, the largest individual chub and dace, along with the second largest roach and pike recorded across all sites were captured from Alders Spinney.
 The variety of abundant habitat available at this site along with good water quality and quantity should ensure that this site remains one of the top performing sites on the River Wensum.

 No reason is apparent for the drastic reduction in the combined biomass estimate of the key species in 2013.
-Total density at the site in 2013 is below 2 fish / 100 m2, but this applies in 2008 as well.
-Yet in 2008, biomass estimate (1390 grams / 100 m2) although low compared to other years is well above the biomass recorded in 2013 (313 grams / $100m^2$).
+Total density at the site in 2013 is below 2 fish / $100 \text{ m}^2$ , but this applies in 2008 as well.
+Yet in 2008, biomass estimate (1390 grams / $100 \text{ m}^2$ ) although low compared to other years, is well above the biomass recorded in 2013 (313 grams / $100 \text{m}^2$ ).
+The main 'missing' biomass is chub but pike were also very scarce.
+Happily results have returned to a healthy level since.

-High pike biomass estimates noted in 2005, 2010, 2015, 2017, 2018 & 2019; show little or no relation to biomass estimates of any one species of prey (see figures 16 &17).
+High pike biomass estimates show little or no relation to biomass estimates of any one species of prey (see figures 16 &17).
 However, further scrutiny of figures 16 & 17, indicates a weak association between pike biomass and total density estimate (i.e. highest pike biomass estimates occur in those years where total density estimate is around or above 5 fish / 100m2).

 Highest estimates for perch biomass and density occur in 2017.
 Density estimate jumps by a factor of 13 between the 2016 and 2017 surveys.
 Perch biomass estimate shows a 5.5 fold increase over the same period.
 Raw data show 77 perch measured in the 2017 survey; of that total, 58 (75%) are 160 mm FL or less.
 Using age length metrics 75% of the total captured are less than 1+ years of age.

 The 2016 survey took place in September.
 Perch fry from a late July spawning event in 2016 would be too small in September for electric fishing to affect them effectively; they would go unrecorded.

 At the time of the 2017 survey however, perch that survived from 2016 would be over 99 mm FL and effectively sampled.
 The sudden spike in both density and biomass for perch in 2017 is likely a direct result of a late July spawning event in 2016.